Omer Veillette: Mayor of La Tuque

-Omer Veillette is appointed alderman of district no. 2 in La Tuque from 1937 to 1941; then from 1942 to 1944.

-Omer Veillette served as mayor of the town of La Tuque from October 1944 to July 1947, the period at the end of WWII.
+Veillette was appointed alderman of district 2 in La Tuque from 1937 to 1941 and again from 1942 to 1944.
+He served as mayor of La Tuque from October 1944 to July 1947.

 On April 25, 1944, while Omer Veillette was alderman, and on Oct.
 31, 1944, when Omer Veillette was acting as new mayor, an advertising page in Le Nouvelliste indicated that the town of La Tuque was the first town in the province of Quebec to achieve its objective of selling Victory Bonds to support Canada's war effort in World War II.
 On May 4, 1945, when Omer Veillette was mayor, the town of La Tuque reiterated its support for the campaign to sell the Victory Bonds.

-Community implications
+Community activism

 From 1964 to 1968, Omer Veillette was appointed Grand Chevalier of the 1887 Council of the Knights of Columbus in La Tuque.
 He joined the 4th degree of the 1887 Knights of Columbus Council; he was appointed Deputy Grand Chevalier.
 He was involved on the Council's executive committee in the purchase of the "Community Club" which was owned by Canadian International Paper.
 He personally contributed to cover part of the interest on the building.

 Omer Veillette was a member of the curling club, president of the Loups de La Tuque in 1968-1969, honorary president of the same hockey club in 1970 and president of the La Ligue club.
 In addition, he was a churchwarden in La Tuque and a collector for Sunday masses.
 Omer has held many other community positions.

 In 1963, Omer was president of the 5th Intermediate Classic of canoes of the Mauricie.